averycrespi/yovec/docs/guide.md

 let variable A = $n + 1
 ```

-External values may optionally be aliased.
+Imported names may optionally be aliased.

 ```
 import long_name as n